ht-diva/gwasstudio/docs/installation.md

 ### **2. Manual Installation (Without `make`)**

-If you prefer not to use `make`, you can install **Omnia** manually.
+If you prefer not to use `make`, you can install **GWASStudio** manually.
 This method gives you more control over each step.

 #### **Prerequisites**
 - Ensure you have [`conda`](https://docs.conda.io/en/latest/) or [`miniconda`](https://docs.conda.io/en/latest/miniconda.html) installed.